Abraham Lucas: Seattle Seahawks

 The Seattle Seahawks selected Lucas in the third round (72nd overall) in the 2022 NFL draft.
 He signed his rookie contract on May 26, 2022.
 Lucas was named starting right tackle as a rookie, starting in 16 games.

 In Week 1 of the 2023 season, Lucas suffered a knee injury and was placed on injured reserve.
 Lucas was activated off of injured reserve on November 30.
 He appeared in and started six games in the 2023 season.

 On July 18, 2024, Lucas was placed on the active/physically unable to perform (PUP) list, and was placed on reserves to begin the season.
 He was activated on November 13.
 He appeared in and started seven games in the 2024 season.

 On September 4, 2025, Lucas was signed to a three-year, $46 million extension.
+He started in Super Bowl LX, a 29–13 win over the New England Patriots.